KhronosGroup/OpenXR-CTS/changes/conformance/pr.8.gh.OpenXR-CTS.md

-Fixed test: Removed extra check that would fail if the CTS was compiled against a version of openxr.h that included extensions that added results that were newer than the results present in the version of openxr.h that the runtime was compiled against.
+Fix: Removed extra check that would fail if the CTS was compiled against a version of `openxr.h` that included extensions that added results that were newer than the results present in the version of `openxr.h` that the runtime was compiled against.